ackmanlab/pySEAS/README.md

     python -m tkinter
 This will launch a GUI that tells you your tk version.
 Make sure it is >=8.6

-# Tests:

-Run tests locally by running `pytest` from root or ./tests folder.

 # Examples:

     python ica_project.py -f /home/sydney/Lab/testfiles/ -e 200220_01 -d 10 -r 1 -rr 2
     python ica_project.py -f /home/sydney/Lab/testfiles/ -e 170721_02 -d 10 -r 3

-# TODO:

----

-* clean up ROIs and other things in exp

-* sharing test data?

-* documentation

-* clean up and unify script parameters

-* better error than KeyError when experiment string was invalid.

-* explicitly return ica_project output to bash.

 # Developer Notes: